sinnwerkstatt/landmatrix/docs/api.md

 }
 ```

 You can also chain multiple filters by combining them into a filter array.
-The filters are treated as if combined with an `AND` operator.
+The filters will be logically combined with an `AND` operator.

 ```
 {